 6. If you have written a thesis, dissertation, or doctoral project have you satisfied all department and college requirements?

-- Have you delivered that project to the UNF Graduate School Office?
+- Have you submitted that project to the UNF Graduate School?

 7. If you were required to submit a thesis, dissertation, or doctoral project to The Graduate School, has the Dean of the Graduate School accepted the thesis and signed the Certificate of Approval page?